ThomasHEBRARD/02180_AI/README.md

 The AI part is the function "find_next_move" in the call Board in the file board.py.
 The rest of the code is just the game implementation.

-To run the code, go to the main directory and write in your terminal "python main.py".
+To run the code, go to the main directory and write in your terminal:
+#1: "pip install -r requirements.txt" (to install dependencies)
+#2: "python main.py" (to run the code)